 As the Foundation’s trustees, the Texas A&M Board of Directors asked Texas Cooperative Extension (now the Texas A&M AgriLife Extension Service) to manage the farm according to the expressed purposes.
 Current land holdings (about 2,700 acres) include some 1,800 acres of cropland and the remainder in pasture and stock ponds.

-Crops that have been planted on the farm, in addition to the traditional corn, grain sorghum, cotton, wheat and oats, include sunflowers, soybeans, peaches, grapes, Christmas trees, vegetables, and rapeseed.
+Crops that have been planted on the farm, in addition to the traditional corn, grain sorghum, cotton, wheat and oats, include sunflowers, soybeans, peaches, grapes, sesame, canola, Christmas trees, vegetables, and rapeseed.
 The livestock component of the operation has included a cow-calf entity, stockers, swine, and catfish.